Ciao, welcome back to my blog!

 My fav to aid digestion and de-bloating:

--Fennel seeds tea: one of my must have when I fell bloated.
-It is life changing.
+-Fennel seeds tea: one of my must-haves when I feel bloated.
+It is life-changing.
 I love the anise taste of it and I feel immediate relief after a cup.

 -Mint: buy fresh mint and let it dry in the sun on a clean towel for a day or two and then store it in a glass container.
 It is so refreshing and flavourful!